nevarnodh/chess.versus/README.md

 - Initial algorithms and logic for AI move generation and evaluation.

 This foundational work will guide the development process and ensure a structured approach to building Chess.Versus.

+Creating an MVP (Minimum Viable Product) for Chess.Versus involves implementing the core functionality of the game with the most essential features.
+Here's a list of additional code files and snippets that should be included, along with further details to help build the MVP.

+1. Project Structure
+To maintain a clean and organized codebase, structure the project as follows:
+Chess.Versus/
+│
+├── assets/
+│   └── images/          # For storing images (avatars, logos, etc.)
+├── css/
+│   └── styles.css       # Main CSS file for styling
+├── js/
+│   ├── main.js          # Main JavaScript file for UI interactions
+│   ├── chessboard.js    # Logic for rendering the chessboard
+│   └── ai.js            # AI algorithms and logic
+├── index.html           # Home page
+├── login.html           # Login page
+├── register.html        # Registration page
+├── profile.html         # Profile page
+├── lobby.html           # Game lobby
+├── game.html            # Chessboard/game screen
+└── history.html         # Game history page

+2. Backend Setup
+Since the MVP should allow for user registration, login, and basic game functionalities, we need to consider a simple backend.
+Below is an outline of essential backend components:

+Backend Framework: Flask (Python) or Express (Node.js) for simplicity.
+Database: SQLite for easy setup, or MySQL/PostgreSQL if you plan to scale later.
+3. Additional Code Files and Snippets
+1. Database Setup
+You'll need a database to handle user accounts, game history, and other persistent data